Finance Committee Charter

-The purpose of the Finance Committee (the “Committee”) of the Board of Directors (the “Board”) of Howmet Aerospace Inc. (the “Company”) is to review and provide advice and counsel to the Board regarding the Company’s capital structure, financing transactions, capital plan, acquisitions and divestitures, share repurchase and dividend programs, policies relating to interest rate, commodity and currency hedging, employee retirement plans, and such other topics as the Board may deem appropriate.
+The purpose of the Finance Committee (the “Committee”) of the Board of Directors (the “Board”) of Howmet Aerospace Inc. (the “Company”) is to review and provide advice and counsel to the Board regarding the Company’s capital structure, financing transactions, capital plan, acquisitions and divestitures, debt ratings, share repurchase and dividend programs, policies relating to interest rate, commodity and currency hedging, employee retirement plans, and such other topics as the Board may deem appropriate.

 The Committee shall consist of at least three members, with the exact membership number to be as determined from time to time by the Board.
 The members of the Committee shall be appointed by a majority vote of the Board from among its members based on the recommendations of the Governance and Nominating Committee and shall serve until such member’s successor is duly appointed and qualified or until such member’s resignation or removal by a majority vote of the Board.

 Authority and Responsibilities